Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 Review the kernel code `farrow_kernel1.cpp` and `farrow_kernel1.h` located under the `farrow_opt_1` directory.
 - `farrow_kernel1.cpp`
-  - Only two filters operations are done
+  - Only two filters operations execute
   - It has only two outputs as it performs only two filter operations
 - `farrow_kernel1.h`
   - Constructor used to load the coefficient values
   - Register the `f_taps` as `REGISTER_PARAMETER( f_taps );` in the `registerKernelClass()` function

 Review the graph code `farrow_graph.h` located under the `farrow_opt_1` directory.
 - Coefficient values are declared (taps1_2 and taps3_4)
-- Kernel `farrow_kernel1` is instantiated twice (`farrow_kernel1_ins` and `farrow_kernel2_ins`) to perform four filters in two tiles
+- Kernel `farrow_kernel1` instantiates twice (`farrow_kernel1_ins` and `farrow_kernel2_ins`) to perform four filters in two tiles
 - Observe the connections made between the kernels

 #### Compile and Simulate the Design